keptn/keptn/usecases/performance-as-a-service/README.md

     This opens a trend analysis of the jMeter test results.
 In more details, it shows a chart for the throughput, response time, and percentage of errors as shown below.
     ![performance_trend](../assets/performance_trend.png)

-    1. Click on **Performance Signature**.
+    2. Click on **Performance Signature**.
     There you get an overview of the last builds similar to the screenshot below.
     ![jenkins_result](../assets/jenkins_result.png)

-    1. Click on the **Build No** of one particular build and click on **Performance Signature**.
+    3. Click on the **Build No** of one particular build and click on **Performance Signature**.
     This opens a detailed view about the performance validation of the selected build.
     ![build_result](../assets/build_result.png)

 ## Step 3: Compare builds in Dynatrace

-In this lab you'll learn how to leverage Dynatrace to identify the difference between two performance tests.
+In this step you will leverage Dynatrace to identify the difference between two performance tests.
 Literally, a couple of clicks can tell you the reason why one build was slower compared to another one.

 1. Open Dynatrace from Jenkins Pipeline
     1. In the Performance Signature for a selected build, click on **open in Dynatrace**.
 (This opens the correct timeframe.)
     1. Go to **Diagnostic tools** and click on **Top web requests**.
     1. (optional) Filter on a Management Zone.

-1. Narrow down the Requests based on Request Attributes
+1. Narrow down the requests based on request attributes
     1. Click on **Add filter**.
     1. Create filter for: `Request attribute` > `LTN`.
     1. Click on **Apply**.

-1. Open Comparison View
+1. Open comparison view
     1. Select the timeframe of a *good build*.
     1. Click on **...** and select **Comparison** as shown below:
     ![compare_builds](../assets/compare_builds.png)

-1. Compare Response Time Hotspots
+1. Compare response time hotspots
     1. Select the timeframe of the *bad build* by selecting *compare with*: `custom time frame`
     1. Click on **Compare response time hotspots**.
     ![compare_hotspots](../assets/compare_hotspots.png)